klaudiastewart/rails-engine/README.md

 4. Run command `rails s` and navigate to http://localhost:3000 and consume API endpoints below

 ### Endpoints
+The following are all API endpoints.
+Some endpoints have optional or required query parameters.
+These are denoted with `query params *`.
+ - To find all merchants: http://localhost:3000/api/v1/merchants, to limit the amount of merchants per page and page number add `query params *` `?per_page<number_per_page>&page=<page_number>`

 ## Running the tests